Gopikrishnan20/IPL_Prediction_Model/README.md

 Dataset

-The dataset used is a ball-by-ball IPL dataset containing detailed information about every delivery in IPL matches.
+The dataset used is a IPL Dataset(2008-2025) IPL dataset containing detailed information about every delivery in IPL matches.

 Since the model predicts match outcomes, the dataset is first converted into match-level data, where each match is represented by a single row with relevant match features.